Immune health hacks - Boosters and Basics

 Immune health - Herbal decoctions

 This herb has been studied for its history of traditional use in Chinese medicine for immune health support and now shown by modern science to confirm these benefits.
-Licorice has been studied and isolated into its unique compounds, more than 20 triterpenoids and around 300 flavonoids which have been shown to work as Anti-viral, Anti-microbial, Anti-inflammatory, and Anti-tumour properties.
+Licorice has been studied and isolated into its unique compounds, more than 20 triterpenoids and around 300 flavonoids which have been shown to work.
 Reference

 Preparing a Herbal Decoction

 ‘Making a decoction’ is easy once you know how to!